Implementing the close action

 be set in the context of DIALOG.

-When an ON ACTION close handler is defined in an INPUT,
+When an ON ACTION close handler is explicitly defined in an

-PROMPT interactive instruction, the handler code will be executed if the close
+ARRAY or PROMPT dialog, the handler code will be executed if the

 If no explicit ON ACTION close handler is defined, the close

-action acts the same as the cancel predefined action.
-So by default when the user clicks the X cross
+action acts the same as the cancel predefined action: When the user clicks the

-button in a window, the interactive instruction stops and the int_flag is set to 1.
+X cross button, the dialog stops and the int_flag is set to 1.

 If there is an explicit ON ACTION cancel block defined,